awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 1. Choose **Add permissions**\.

-### Service\-Linked Role for EC2 Fleet Requests<a name="ec2-fleet-service-linked-role"></a>

-Before you create an EC2 Fleet, you need to create a service\-linked role named **AWSServiceRoleForEC2Fleet**\.
-A service\-linked role includes all the permissions that Amazon EC2 requires to call other AWS services on your behalf\.
-If you try to create a fleet before the role is created, you get an error\.
-Create the role using the IAM console\.
-For more information, see [Using Service\-Linked Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

-Amazon EC2 uses the service\-linked role named **AWSServiceRoleForEC2Fleet** to complete the following actions:
-+ `ec2:RequestSpotInstances` – Request Spot Instances\.
-+ `ec2:TerminateInstances` – Terminate Spot Instances\.
-+ `ec2:DescribeImages` – Describe Amazon Machine Images \(AMI\) for the Spot Instances\.
-+ `ec2:DescribeInstanceStatus` – Describe the status of the Spot Instances\.
-+ `ec2:DescribeSubnets` – Describe the subnets for Spot Instances\.
-+ `ec2:CreateTags` \- Add system tags to Spot Instances\.

-If you no longer need to use EC2 Fleet, we recommend that you delete the **AWSServiceRoleForEC2Fleet** role\.
-After this role is deleted from your account, you can create the role again if you create another fleet\.

 ## EC2 Fleet Health Checks<a name="ec2-fleet-health-checks"></a>

 EC2 Fleet checks the health status of the instances in the fleet every two minutes\.
 The health status of an instance is either `healthy` or `unhealthy`\.
 The fleet determines the health status of an instance using the status checks provided by Amazon EC2\.
 If the status of either the instance status check or the system status check is `impaired` for three consecutive health checks, the health status of the instance is `unhealthy`\.
 Otherwise, the health status is `healthy`\.
 For more information, see [Status Checks for Your Instances](monitoring-system-instance-status-check.md)\.